datanelson518/Horse-Wager-Marketing-Evaluation/README.md

 ##### Interpretation

-The plot is showing that my model is bit overfit with a lot of the predictions showing below the line of best fit.
+The plot is showing that my model is a bit overfit with a lot of the predictions showing below the line of best fit.
 However, when the total number of bets made on a wager are below 100 my model is predicting quite well and it's not until there are wagers with a total number of bets above 100 when we start to see the most variations in the predictions.

 <p align="center">
   <img width="1200" height="500" src="plots/gb_predictions_actuals.png">